-To describe geometric loci and represent them graphically and algebraically, adult learners use different mathematical models and different types of strategies, combining reasoning and creativity to overcome obstacles.
+To describe geometric loci and represent them graphically or algebraically, adult learners use different mathematical models and types of strategies, combining reasoning and creativity to overcome obstacles.
 Adult learners observe specific real-life cases and generalize their observations.
 They analyze data in order to identify the necessary and sufficient conditions for drawing a conclusion, making a decision, and determining how best to approach, optimize or adjust a situation.
-In addition, they base their reasoning on a Euclidean or Cartesian plane in order to determine measurements, optimize distances, construct geometric loci, represent the relative positions of figures or justify recommendations.
+In addition, they use a Euclidean or Cartesian plane in order to determine measurements, optimize distances, construct geometric loci, represent the relative positions of figures or justify recommendations.

-To prove a geometry theorem using vectors, adult learners translate the hypotheses and thesis using vectors and construct an equality.
+To prove a geometry theorem using vectors, adult learners translate the hypotheses and thesis into vector expressions and construct an equality.
 They develop the equality and use the Chasles relation to reduce the initial equality to its simplest form.
 As needed, they apply the properties of the scalar product of two vectors.
 They make connections between vector notation and the properties of geometric figures.
-In addition, they justify all the steps of their solution, applying the properties of vectors so as to communicate clearly and concisely.
+In addition, they justify all the steps in their solution so as to communicate clearly and concisely.

-Throughout the problem-solving process, adult learners apply their mathematical knowledge (geometric transformations, geometric loci, trigonometric relations and vectors).
+Throughout the problem-solving process, adult learners apply their mathematical knowledge (geometric transformations, trigonometric relations in triangles, equivalent figures, metric relations in circles, the unit circle, trigonometric identities, geometric loci and relative position, and vectors).
 Their use of symbols, terms and notation related to this knowledge is accurate, and they always refer to different sources to validate the laws, theorems, corollaries or lemmas they deduce or induce so that they can improve their mathematical literacy.
 In addition, they do not hesitate to ask for help when they encounter difficulties.

-- Indication (oral or written) that the situational problem has been understood - Application of strategies and appropriate mathematical knowledge - Development of an appropriate solution - Appropriate validation of the steps in the solution - The solution includes a procedure, strategies and a final answer. - The mathematical model, operations, properties or relations involved.
+- Indication (oral or written) that the situational problem has been understood - Application of strategies and appropriate mathematical knowledge - Development of an appropriate solution - Appropriate validation of the steps in the solution